RandomStudio/osc-simulator/README.md

 ## Roadmap
 Some ideas for improvements:
 * Allow arbitrary adding, removing and re-ordering of arguments (of configurable types) through a simple interface
+* Allow saving/loading of preset messages (with their argument types and ordering)
 * Serve pre-built frontend via Express rather than compiling every time
 * Dockerise for easy portability